Plugins and user-supplied code

 The test plugin set-narration is the simplest possible plugin example, which overrides the narration field of each transaction according to its configuration, as in this example beancount file.

-kiri> limabean --beanfile ../examples/beancount/set-narration-plugin.beancount
+kiri> limabean --beanfile ./test-cases/set-narration-plugin-with-config.beancount

 [Rebel readline] Type :repl/help for online help info

-[limabean] 4 directives loaded from ../examples/beancount/set-narration-plugin.beancount
+[limabean] 4 directives loaded from ./examples/beancount/set-narration-plugin.beancount

 [limabean] 4 directives resulting from running plugins